stevezhu/meteor-sass/README.md

 ### With packages

-Cannot be used with wrapper packages for sass libraries because of some problems with the meteor api.
-May be added in a future version.
+When making a wrapper package for and existing sass library, you have to api.addFiles all the relevant files.
+Users then have to either write the whole path when importing or they can add the path to the sass_options.json with the include path.

 ## Config